polymurph/MAX31865/README.md

 ```c
 max31865_init(...,u8_fptr_u8_t spi_trx_cb,,...);
 ```
 **spi_trx_cb** is a function pointer to a callback for a SPI transrecive (full duplex) function.
-This function should contain all the Master SPI transrecive manipulations.The callback function must have a uint8_t type as parameter and uint8_t type as return parameter as shown here...
+This function should contain all the master SPI transrecive manipulations.The callback function must have a uint8_t type as parameter and uint8_t type as return parameter as shown here...
 ```c
 uint8_t spi_trx(uint8_t data) {
   // SPI manipulations